Tag: #HikingSriLanka

 Horton Plains has a long and fascinating history, dating back thousands of years.
 Known as Maha Eliya in ancient times, this region was considered sacred by Sri Lanka’s indigenous communities.

-In the 19th century, British colonial rulers discovered the area and renamed it Horton Plains in honor of Sir Robert Wilmot-Horton, then-Governor of Ceylon.
-During this period, parts of the land were cleared for coffee and tea plantations, but conservation efforts were later introduced to protect the fragile ecosystem.
+In the 19th century, British colonial rulers discovered the area.
+They renamed it Horton Plains in honor of Sir Robert Wilmot-Horton, then-Governor of Ceylon.
+During this period, parts of the land were cleared for coffee and tea plantations.
+Later, conservation efforts were introduced to protect the fragile ecosystem.

 Protected Status and UNESCO Recognition

 Horton Plains was declared a nature reserve in 1969 and later upgraded to a national park in 1988.
-It became part of the Central Highlands World Heritage Site, recognized by UNESCO in 2010 for its unique biodiversity and ecological significance.
+It became part of the Central Highlands World Heritage Site.
+UNESCO recognized it in 2010 for its unique biodiversity and ecological significance.

 Present-Day Horton Plains: A Natural Paradise